hazemalsaied/NNIdentSys/Results/ErrorAnalysis/ST2/SVM/FR/stats.md

 NEW : ALL: number 0, occurrences: 0

+SEEN : ALL: number 20, occurrences: 31

-SEEN : PARTIALLY: number 62, occurrences: 75
+SEEN : PARTIALLY: number 42, occurrences: 44

 MWE: number 62, occurrences: 75